 Dark Hair Molten Chocolate Brown Balayage

-This subtle and natural chocolate brown balayage was handcrafted by hairstylist Jayleen Bush of San Diego, CA. “I love how the light reflects off of the painted pieces to add pop and dimension,” she notes.
+This subtle and natural chocolate brown balayage features light that reflects off of the painted pieces to add pop and dimension.

-Bush says, “a sulfate-free shampoo is definitely recommended to maintain the richness of the color and prevent it from fading.
-Additionally, a light oil such as Unite Oil will help create smoothness and shine while styling, as well as protect the hair from heat styling.”
+A sulfate-free shampoo is definitely recommended to maintain the richness of the color and prevent it from fading.
+Additionally, a light oil such as Unite Oil will help create smoothness and shine while styling, as well as protect the hair from heat styling.

 This is the perfect color for a girl looking for a natural look that will last.
 It’s perfect for women who don’t want to be in the salon every four weeks, too.
 The light pieces will eliminate the appearance of flat single-toned color, and bring brightness to the face.

 Dimensional Warm Chocolate Brown Highlights